Is there chipping, peeling, or flaking paint in your home?

 Which dwellings are covered by the law?

-If you live in or own a rental house built before 1950, the house (if not occupied by the owner) falls under the Reduction of Lead Risk in Housing Act, which protects tenants and imposes certain duties on landlords.
-In addition, owners of houses built between 1950-1978 may also participate in this lead poisoning prevention program.
+If you live in or own a rental house built before 1978, the house (if not occupied by the owner) falls under the Reduction of Lead Risk in Housing Act, which protects tenants and imposes certain duties on landlords.

 An excellent resource and starting place is the MD Department of the Environment’s "Lead Line" website.
 The site includes "What Every Parent Should Know About Lead", tips on how to identify lead paint hazards, a special package of material for tenants, owner rights and responsibilities plus resources if you suspect lead is present (including laboratories for testing, lead blood level information and lead paint abatement services and contractors).